Compare super funds Australia

 Steps to switch funds

 2. Join the new fund.
-Complete the online application form available on the fund's website.
+Complete the online application form available on your new fund's website.
+It won't take long.

 3. Move your super into your new fund.
-Just enter the details of your previous fund when you submit the application form and the new fund will arrange for your balance to be transferred over - you don't need to do this yourself.
+Enter the details of your previous fund when you submit the application form and the new fund will arrange for your balance to be transferred over - you don't need to do this yourself.

 4. Let your employer know.
 Let your employer know right away so they can pay your next super guarantee payment to the correct fund.